thegetty/cultural-heritage-mass-atrocities/content/foreword.md

 title: Foreword
 weight: 3
 type: page
+copyright: "© 2022 J. Paul Getty Trust.
+Originally published in Cultural Heritage and Mass Atrocities © 2022 J. Paul Getty Trust, www.getty.edu/publications/cultural-heritage-mass-atrocities (licensed under CC BY 4.0)"
 contributor:
   - first_name: Irina
     last_name: Bokova
+    bio: "Irina Bokova is a Bulgarian politician and was director-general of UNESCO from 2009 to 2017."
 ---

 In 2012, Agence France-Presse interviewed a man said to be part of the extremist group controlling Timbuktu, Mali.
 “There is no world heritage,” he claimed.
 “It doesn’t exist.”[^1] This mindset encapsulates the challenge posed by the rise of a violent extremism that has perpetrated deliberate destruction of cultural heritage as well as mass atrocities against people on cultural and religious grounds, in not just Mali but also Afghanistan, Syria, Iraq, and elsewhere.